ysugimoto/twist/README.md

 ## Installation

 ```
-$ go get -u github.com/ysugimoto/cascade-config
+$ go get -u github.com/ysugimoto/twist
 ```

-Or install via pakcage manager which you're using like (dep, go mod, ...)
+Or install via pakcage manager which you're using like dep, go mod, etc...

 ## Getting Started

-Define your configuration strcut and call `Cascade()` function with cascading configurations.
+Define your configuration strcut and call `Mix()` function with cascading configurations.

 Here is toml file example: